rooch-network/flexEmu/docs/proof_of_fraud.md

 It then generates intermediate state data and proofs for the underlying MIPS code.

-I think cannon's idea is more flexible, general and extensible, but cannon's current implementation is too tightly bound to geth to make it easy to apply it directly to other contract language VMs, such as Move.
-OMO tries to extend the applicability of this intermediate state proof generation idea to more VMs.
+I think cannon's idea is more flexible, general and extensible, but cannon's current implementation is too tightly bound to geth to make it easy to apply it directly to other contract language VMs, such as Move. flexEmu tries to extend the applicability of this intermediate state proof generation idea to more VMs.

-Currently, OMO implements the execution of the mips instruction set code and the generation of intermediate state proofs (other instruction sets such as wasm, riscv are planned in the future).
+Currently, flexEmu implements the execution of the mips instruction set code and the generation of intermediate state proofs (other instruction sets such as wasm, riscv are planned in the future).
 The underlying implementation of the MIPS simulator uses [unicorn](https://github.com/unicorn-engine/unicorn) and references some of the logic of [qiling](https://github.com/qilingframework/qiling).
 During the execution of the mips code, unicorn provides various hooks that allow the caller to easily know the running state of the program.
-Specifically for state proof, OMO is concerned with the _memory/register_ state of the program.
+Specifically for state proof, flexEmu is concerned with the _memory/register_ state of the program.

 ``` rust
 pub struct EmulatorState {